monday-u-com/workshop-17/README.md

 Zoo management would like to monitor the mental and physical health of the animals to do that we defined what is a happy animal:
 * A cat is happy if it was fed, and if it was pet in the last hour
-* A dog is always happy
 * A shark is never happy
 * A tiger is happy if it was fed today
 * A rabbit is always happy
-* A monkey is happy only if it has eate	n 3 bananas or more
 * A dog is always happy

 write the and refactor the code to support this